florenciacomuzzi/k8s-environment-terraform/docs/SETUP.md

 like `454824995744-compute@developer.gserviceaccount.com`.
 Go to IAM & Admin > Service Accounts >
 `{project-number}-compute@developer.gserviceaccount.com` > Permissions > Grant Access > {cicd service account email} > Role > ServiceAccountUser
   * You can find your project number by going to Cloud Console > Cloud overview > Dashboard.
+  * Increase the quota for
+    * Persistent Disk SSD (GB) in us-east1 by going to Cloud Console > IAM & Admin > Quotas.
+Find the quota for Persistent Disk SSD (GB) in us-east1 and Edit quota.
+Increase to 1000 GB.
+    * In-use regional external IPv4 addresses in us-east1 to 500

 ### GitHub
 * Clone this repository.
 Name it like "mysite-site-terraform".